keeganryan/attacks-poc/README.md

 ## How to Run

 You can run all PoCs using the script `run_poc.py`.
 Some attacks have a MitM implementation, which requires more a more sophisticated setup (with `mitmproxy` and `Selenium`).
 You can only run the attacks that use a simulated version of MEGA by using the `--abstract` flag.
 By default, all attacks (on both types and for all issues) are run.

+The optimized attacks can be run by specifying issue 1b (fast) or 1c (small).

 Help page of the entry point script `run_poc.py`:
 ```text